-Information regarding children with SEN will be treated confidentially and shared only with the relevant people.
+Information regarding children with SEND will be treated confidentially and shared only with the relevant people.
 Student files will be stored in secured cabinets in line with school policy.
-When a child leaves the school, any SEN information will be transferred to the respective educational placement or stored according to school policy.
-The school adheres to the duty placed upon it by the DDA, as amended by the SEN and Disability Act 2001, to plan to increase over time the accessibility of schools for disabled students and to implement their plans.
+When a child leaves the school, any SEND information will be transferred to the respective educational placement or stored according to school policy.

+The school adheres to the duty placed upon it by the DDA, as amended by the SEND and Disability Act 2001, to plan to increase over time the accessibility of schools for disabled students and to implement their plans.

-5.11 Evaluating the effectiveness of SEN provision
+5.11 Evaluating the effectiveness of SEND provision

-We evaluate the effectiveness of provision for pupils with SEN by:
+We evaluate the effectiveness of provision for pupils with SEND by:

-- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions after a term - Using pupil questionnaires - Monitoring by the SENCO - Using provision maps to measure progress - Holding annual reviews for pupils with EHC plans
+- Reviewing pupils' individual progress towards their goals each term - Reviewing the impact of interventions after a term - Using pupil questionnaires - Monitoring by the SENCO - Using provision maps to measure progress - Pupil passports hyperlinked on the SEND register for staff to access - Holding annual reviews for pupils with EHC plans

-5.12 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN
+5.12 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND